jasonarothman/wastewater_viromics_sarscov2/README.md

 # wastewater_viromics_sarscov2

 This repository contains representative code and scripts used to analyze data included in the manuscript "Southern California wastewater RNA viromics and SARS-CoV-2 sequencing."
+This has now been published in a peer-reviewed journal, Applied and Environmental Microbiology. https://journals.asm.org/doi/10.1128/AEM.01448-21

 "github_R_scripts" contains R scripts used to analyze the data and generate figures.